flashjaysan/defold-side-scroller-tutorial-from-scratch/README.md

 ## Adding particles effect when stars collides with the spaceship

-Now that collision is properly taken care of, let's add some effects when those collision occurs.
+Now that collisions are properly taken care of, let's add some effects when those collisions occur.
 First, you'll create a particle effect resource.
 You'll then attach it to the star and the bonus star game objects.
-Finallt, you'll have to play those particles effects when collision occurs.
-So you'll have to add some code in the star and bonus star scripts.
+Finally, you'll have to play those particles effects when collision occurs.
+So you'll add some code in the star and bonus star scripts.

 ### Creating the particle resource